siongui/paligo/dictionary/README.rst

 Offline Support
 +++++++++++++++

 Use `Pāli Dictionary`_ without internet connection.
-The technique used to build offline website is to embed all data in Go code, and serve the Go code via local http server.
+The technique used to create offline website is to embed all files of the website in Go code, and serve the offline website via local http server.

 Use goef_ package to embed all website content in Go code, together with a simple http server to serve the website content on local machine/desktop/laptop.